-Characters of the bloodline "Newborn Dream" do not need to write a backstory, as they emerge into the world newly created.
+Characters of the bloodline "Newborn Dream" should write a paragraph of "character concept" instead of a backstory, since they emerge into the world newly created.

 CHAPTER 2: WORLD INFORMATION

 "If you're traveling in Adelrune, you need a good map.
 But Adelrune is a big place, and even the best cartographer hasn't been everywhere in the world themself.
 There are blank spaces everywhere.